 Tip 2 – targeted talks, ideally on tech

 Give talks at conferences that publishers go to and pick topics that will attract them.
-Technology, mobile and gaming are good topics at the moment.
+Technology, mobile, adaptive learning and gaming are good topics at the moment.
 Make sure your talk is brilliant, of course, and if possible use it to show off your great content.
 Also, don’t forget that publishers want writers who are great at presenting their products, so you need to show your skills in winning over an audience.

 Tip 3 – industry knowledge